St Kilda, New Zealand: Geography

 The suburb has fairly well-defined boundaries, having been a separate borough from 1875 until the time of local government restructuring in 1989.
 The borough was bounded by Forbury Road in the west, Bay View Road in the north, and Royal Crescent in the east, and at the time of its amalgamation into Dunedin City, was the most densely populated borough in New Zealand.
 Much of the borough's growth was between 1900 and 1930, during which time the population rose from around 1500 to 8000, slowly declining from that time to its current figure.
 Many of St Kilda's houses date from this period.

 St Kilda was named for the Melbourne suburb by early property developer George Scott, who had arrived in New Zealand from Victoria in 1862.
-The area was previously known by the Māori name Whakaherekau.
+The area was previously known by the Māori name Whakahekerau.

 St Kilda gave its name to a New Zealand electoral constituency which covered much of southern Dunedin and the Otago Peninsula.
 This electorate existed from 1946 to 1993 (after which it was replaced by the Dunedin South electorate), and was represented in turn by Fred Jones (Labour, 1946–1951), Sir James Barnes (National, 1951–1957), Bill Fraser, (Labour, 1957–1981), and Michael Cullen (Labour, 1981–1993).

 St Kilda is surrounded by the suburbs of St Clair, Forbury, Caversham, South Dunedin, Musselburgh and Tainui.
 Other major streets in St Kilda include Prince Albert Road in the east (which contains most of the suburb's few shops), Queens Drive, Richardson Street and Victoria Road, the last of which runs along the southern shore, separated from the Pacific Ocean by wide high dunes.
 The Sir James Barnes Memorial Lookout is located close to the highest point of the dunes and commands views across the plain on which St Kilda lies and the surrounding parts of the city.

 Infrastructure and community

 The streets of St Kilda form a grid pattern which is interrupted by a long crescent (Hargest Crescent), which runs around the original boundary of the city's main horse racing venue, Forbury Park (the park was reduced to its current size in 1909).
 The suburb also contains the Dunedin Ice Stadium, an Olympic-sized ice-skating rink and several sports fields, notably De Carle Park, Marlow Park, Kettle Park, and Hancock Park.
 Chisholm Park Golf Course also lies partly within St Kilda.
 St Kilda has three pubs, a bowling green, tennis courts, and a badminton hall.
 Though it contains no secondary schools, the paired single-sex King's High School and Queen's High School lie close to its northern edge.

-St Kilda is also the home of the St Kilda Sentinel Brass Band, Pirates Rugby Club, Otago Model Engineering Society, Ocean Beach Railway, St Kilda Surf Lifesaving Club, Hot Rod Club and Ocean Beach scout group.
+St Kilda is also the home of the St Kilda Sentinel Brass Band, Pirates Rugby Club, Otago Model Engineering Society, Ocean Beach Railway, St Kilda Surf Lifesaving Club, Hot Rod Club and Ocean Beach Scout Group.
 Being mainly residential, there are few notable industries within the suburb, an exception being Wests, a soft drink manufacturers located in Bay View Road.